Mister-Hope/slimsearch/README.md

 JavaScript.
 It is respectful of resources, and it can comfortably run both in Node and in the browser.

-## SlimSearch is based on [MiniSearch](https://lucaong.github.io/minisearch/), sharing the SAME index structure.
+## SlimSearch is based on [MiniSearch](https://lucaong.github.io/minisearch/), sharing the SAME index structure

 ## Use case